maddinenisri/serverless-infra/README.md

 This architecture implements an order processing system:

 1. **User Order Submission**:
-   - Users submit order details through the frontend hosted on S3/CloudFront
+   - Users interact with the frontend hosted on S3 and delivered via CloudFront
+   - API requests with path pattern `/api/v1/*` are routed from CloudFront to API Gateway
-   - API Gateway routes the request to the API Handler Lambda function
+   - API Gateway forwards the requests to the API Handler Lambda function

 2. **Order Processing**:
    - API Handler Lambda validates the order data